Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Applications

 \section{Applications}

-In this section, we demonstrate how to apply GDC to address a series of low-level vision applications.
-In Table.~\ref{tab:application}, we summary the clear energy formulations of low-level vision tasks that considered in this paper.
+In this section, we demonstrate how to apply GDC to construct propagations for a series of low-level vision applications.
+In Table~\ref{tab:application}, we display the clear energy formulations of considered low-level vision tasks.
+We also summarize the abbreviations of essential notations in Table.~\ref{tab:notations}.